Frankly, some of this week’s osteoporosis news is downright offensive.

 … in 1939, …biochemist Gerald J. Cox, sponsored by the Aluminum Company of America (ALCOA), experimented with fluoride in laboratory rats and concluded that fluoride reduces cavities.
 He then proposed that the U.S. should fluoridate its water supplies, something that would turn the tables around for the aluminum and fertilizer producers.
 Instead of having to pay to get rid of the fluoride waste, as these companies were forced to do, with this new proposal municipalities would buy the fluoride from the companies in order to add it to the water supply.”

 The bottom line is, the Medical Establishment does not like for you to think for yourself.
 They’d rather label you as ignorant and uneducated, because that is the only way they can explain your rejection of their “science.”

-With the Save Our Bones Program, you have all the education and knowledge you need to know the truth about osteoporosis, and to make your own informed health decisions.
+With the Osteoporosis Reversal Program, you have all the education and knowledge you need to know the truth about osteoporosis, and to make your own informed health decisions.

 Big Pharma Finds Clever New Way To Sell More Drugs: Expand The Parameters Of Osteoporosis Diagnosis!

 The National Bone Health Alliance (NBHA) has recently expanded its criteria for an osteoporosis diagnosis.
 This means more people will be diagnosed, which paves the way for Big Pharma to sell even more osteoporosis drugs.
 Don’t be surprised about this!
 Members of NBHA include several pharmaceutical giants, including Merck and makers of DXA scan machinery, such as Hologic.